NicholasSperry/RetinaSmartCamera/notebooks/README.md

 1. Open the `RetinaEncoder.ipynb` notebook and `Run all`.
 This will train the neural bottleneck using the dataset collected for this project or Alvaro's dataset.

 ## Dataloaders
+The `DataLoaders.ipynb` notebook contains the Dataset object needed to create the dataloaders, and the `get_dataloader` function which retrieves a dataset and returns the Dataloaders.
+As further explained in the notebook itself, it defaults to using the dataset collected for this project.
+This notebook isn't actually run by its own, and is instead imported into the other notebooks to use.

+## Software Retina
+The `RetinaUtils.ipynb` notebook contains Ozimeks Retina and Cortex code, as well as the CUDA implementations.
+If you are one a Linux or Windows machine, this notebook will also enable the CUDA implementations, which uses GPU acceleration.
+As with the `DataLoaders.ipynb` notebook, this notebook is imported into other notebooks to use.
+The code used is taken from [RetinaVision](https://github.com/Pozimek/RetinaVision).